ahtamjidi/cam_lid_calib/ReadMe.md

 # Task 2

 To accomplish this task I first manually found some associated pairs of (2D, 3D) points and then solved a pnp problem.
-The code can be found in `lidar_camera_calib.cpp`
+The code can be found in `lidar_camera_calib.cpp`.
+The rviz config file is also located in data folder and it is named `lidar_cam.rviz`

 ```
 frame0034.jpg